What Makes Effective Hospital Incident Reporting Software?

 Outdated and inefficient event reporting systems can cost a hospital no small amount of time and money.
 Does your hospital’s reporting software do everything your team needs it to?
 Does it meet all of the AHRQ’s standards?
 If not, it may be time to update your system -- for the good of your team and for the well-being of your patients.

-Meet all compliance standards without any extra effort on your part.
 Be a leading health care provider when you use Issuetrak incident reporting software.

 About Ashlyn Frassinelli